daeindustry/simple_anime_organizer/README.md

 Automatically organize anime episode files into series-specific folders by intelligently parsing filenames.

 ## 📖 Overview
+Created with Claude Sonnet 4.5 AI
 This PowerShell script automatically organizes anime files into series-specific folders by parsing filenames.
-Perfect for managing large collections of anime downloads from release groups like SubsPlease, Erai-raws, HorribleSubs, and more.
+Perfect for managing large collections of anime downloads.

 **What it does:**
 - 🔍 Scans a folder for anime video files